 "What the?"

 "Madam Ashena, who might be this person with you tonight?"
-Implores the butler followed by a cold dagger eye, an unwelcome look.
+Implores the butler, followed by a cold dagger eye, an unwelcome look.

 "My-my him?
-He is one of my friends a guest for today."
+He is one of my friends, a guest for today."

 "Smell my ass."
 Natalak mutters.

-"What am I doing with my life."
+"What am I doing with my life?"
 Natalak burbles.

-Out of sudden he remembers the place.
+Suddenly, he remembers the place.
 The place where he'd felt something, the place where he'd emerged.
 A feeling that creeps his bones.

 "What to do with these Earthly clothes.
 The heck with it, I got clothes to spare."
 Natalak says.

-Meanwhile, Ashena was rummaging clothes for Natalak.
+Meanwhile, Ashena was rummaging through Natalak's clothes.

-"Then please take care madam.
-And I apologize for my words lady Ashena."
+"As you wish, my lady.
+Then please take care, madam.
+And I apologise for my words, Lady Ashena."
 Larry bows before treading the hallway.

 To put her disappointment away, he borrows the slippers rather than the tight boots she'd offer.